telerik/kendo-ui-core/docs/intro/installation/npm.md

 C:\> SETX HOME %USERPROFILE%
 ```

-**Step 3** Add the credentials using the format in the example above.
+**Step 3** Add the credentials using the format demonstrated in the following example.

-Git might have problems resolving your home directory if it contains spaces in its path&mdash;for example, `c:\Documents and Settings\jane`).
-Therefore, update your `%HOME%` environment variable to point to a directory having no spaces in its name.
+If your home directory contains spaces in its path, Git might have problems resolving it&mdash;for example, `c:\Documents and Settings\jane`.
+That is why you need to update your `%HOME%` environment variable to point to a directory and have no spaces in its name.

 ### Store on Linux, OS X, and Unix-Like Systems

-**Step 1** Create a file called `.netrc` in your home directory (`~/.netrc`).
-Make sure you modify the file permissions to make it readable only to you.
+**Step 1** In your home directory, create a file called `.netrc` (`~/.netrc`).
+Verify that you modify the file permissions to make it readable only to you.

 ###### Example